Zingol/cyborgbusinessconsultant-site/content/contact.md

 **LinkedIn:** [Francesco Rosso Zingone](https://linkedin.com/in/francescozingone)
 **Twitter:** [@F_Zingone](https://twitter.com/F_Zingone)
-**Email:** francesco@cyborgbusinessconsultant.com
+**Email:** francesco@rossozingone.it

-**Location:** Milan, Italy (Travel available worldwide)

 ---

-## IMPORTANT DISCLAIMERS
+## IMPORTANT INFORMATION

-### **Evolution Readiness Assessment Required**
+### **Readiness Assessment Required**
-Not everyone is ready for cyborg business evolution.
-Discovery Day exists to determine if you have the cognitive flexibility, business foundation, and commitment necessary for successful transformation.
+Not everyone is ready for advanced business evolution.
+Discovery Day exists to determine if you have the strategic flexibility, business foundation and commitment necessary for successful transformation.

-### **Irreversible Transformation Warning**
+### **Significant Methodological Transformation**
-The 30-day evolution program creates permanent changes in how you think and operate.
-You will never function purely as a human consultant again.
-Only proceed if you're ready for irreversible cognitive evolution.
+The Business Evolution Program creates permanent changes in how you think and operate.
+You will never function again as a purely traditional entrepreneur.
+Only proceed if you're ready for irreversible methodological evolution.

 ### **Limited Availability**
-As the first and currently only cyborg business consultant, my availability is extremely limited.
+As the first and currently only business consultant of this type in Italy, my availability is extremely limited.
 All programs have waiting lists and strict qualification requirements.

-### **Investment Protection**
-All paid programs include success guarantees.
-If you complete the program and don't achieve measurable cognitive evolution, you receive a full refund.

 ---